gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 </div>

 DC/OS 1.10 includes many new capabilities for Operators and expands the collection of Data & Developer Services with a focus on:
-- Core DC/OS Service Continuity - System resilience, cluster and node checks, UCR and Pods Improvements.
+- Core DC/OS Service Continuity - System resilience, cluster and node checks, UCR and Pods improvements.
-- CNI Networking Enhancements for Broader Networking Support.
+- CNI Networking enhancements for broader networking support.
 - Data Services enhancements.

 ### Contents